frank038/wbar/README.md

 the layer-shell protocols.
 All the lroots based window managers should support wbar.

+There is a porting of wbar to the Gtk4 gui in the releases page, because the gtk3 version freeze completely for unknown reasons.
+Some features haven't been implemented: the tray section do not work; no bookmarks unless setting them manually in the favorites file (just write the full path of the desktop files), no notes, no timer, and other things.
+Requirements: gtk4-layer-shell + python3 binding + other if the case (see below).

 Features:
 - application menu (at left)
 - clock